Moussa-H/Launchify-Platform/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
->
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+Launchify is designed to provide startups with essential tools and strategies to achieve their business goals.
+By offering a comprehensive, data-driven platform, Launchify helps startups streamline processes, manage financial performance, connect with mentors, and secure investment opportunities.
+This holistic approach empowers startups to focus on innovation while receiving tailored support, ensuring a more efficient path to success.
+Through mentorship, financial analysis, and investment facilitation, Launchify fosters an environment where startups can thrive and reach their full potential

 ### User Stories

+Startup

-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+As a startup, I want to input my business data so I can receive tailored strategies to reach my goals.
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+As a startup, I want to track my financial performance using the finance dashboard, so I can make informed decisions.
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+As a startup, I want to request mentorship through the platform, so I can gain expert guidance and advice.
+As a startup, I want to provide detailed information about my investment needs, so I can attract potential investors.

+Investor

+As an investor, I want to browse startup profiles and investment opportunities, so I can find projects that align with my interests.
+As an investor, I want to view detailed startup information, so I can make informed investment decisions.

+Mentor

+As a mentor, I want to accept or decline mentoring requests, so I can manage my engagements with startups effectively.
+As a mentor, I want to offer advice and guidance to startups, so I can help them grow and succeed.

 <br><br>